Police: At least 2 injured in Cheltenham Walmart shooting

 CHELTENHAM, Pa.
 (WPVI) --Cheltenham police and other agencies are on the scene of a reported shooting at the Cedarbrook Plaza Shopping Center on Cheltenham Avenue near Easton Road.

-Officials said there are reports of shots fired inside the Walmart around 6 p.m.
+Witnesses told Action News it was a chaotic scene inside the Walmart as a gunman opened fire around 6 p.m.
 Tuesday night.

 Police said at least two people have been injured in this incident.